JoshData/semweb-dotnet/README.txt

 Mono installed (and the ByteFx and Sqlite Client DLLs for SQL database support).

+A MonoDevelop solution file (semweb.mds) is included too.

 If you're in Windows, I don't have Visual Studio project files for you.
 Just throw the .cs files in the src directory into a new project and compile.
 You'll need to reference System.XML, sparql-core.dll in the